Yevgeny Chuplinsky: Final arrest, trial and sentence

 In 2016, the Investigative Committee began conducting tests using DNA, requesting that all suspects, including Chuplinsky, provide a sample.
 The results showed that semen from the scene of one murder and sweat from two others were positive matches to Chuplinsky, who was subsequently arrested and charged with 17 murders on April 23, 2016.

 In January 2017, Chuplinsky was declared sane following a psychological and psychiatric examination.
-During the interrogations, he confessed to killing a total of 29 women, but due to insufficient evidence, he was only charged with 19.
-On April 14, 2017, he was charged with 19 counts of murder, and subsequently recanted his testimony.
+During the interrogations, he confessed to killing a total of 29 women; however, on 14 April 2017, he was charged with only 19 counts of murder due to insufficient evidence.
+Chuplinsky subsequently recanted his testimony.
 During the investigation, more than eight thousand witnesses were interviewed regarding the case.

-On February 28, 2018, Yevgeny Chuplinsky was found guilty of 19 murders and one theft by jury verdict, and subsequently sentenced to life imprisonment in a corrective labor colony.
-On September 28, the verdict was canceled and the case returned to court due to the fact that some of the cases' statute of limitations had expired (under the Russian criminal code, the statute of limitations for murders is 15 years).
+On 28 February 2018, Yevgeny Chuplinsky was found guilty by jury verdict of 19 murders and one theft and sentenced to life imprisonment in a corrective labour colony.
+On 28 September, the verdict was cancelled and the case returned to court because some of the cases' statute of limitations had expired (under the Russian criminal code, the statute of limitations for murders is 15 years).
 Two months later, Chuplinsky was again convicted in his second trial and re-sentenced to life imprisonment.
 As of September 2019, he is serving his sentence at the Snezhinka Labor Colony in the village of Elban, Khabarovsk Krai.

 Victims

-The Russian media under-reported the names of victims, or their backgrounds.
+The Russian media under-reported the names and backgrounds of Chuplinsky's victims.
 Due to his propensity for amputation or decapitation, often all that was found of victims were isolated hands, feet, or their head.
-Below is the information known thus far:
+Below is the information known as of February 2023.